Polynomial Identity Testing via Evaluation of Rational Functions: Read-Once Oblivious Algebraic Branching Programs

 \begin{proposition} Let $p\in\VanIdeal{\RFEparam{l-1}{l}}$ be multilinear and homogeneous of degree $l+1$.
 Let $U\sqcup V$ be a partition of $[n]$, and let $C \doteq \CMat{U}{V}(p)$.
 Suppose that for some $d_1,d_2 \in \{-1,\dots,l+2\}$ with $d_1 \le d_2$, we have $C_{d_1} = 0$ and $C_{d_2} = 0$, where \(C_{-1} \doteq 0\) and \(C_{l+2} \doteq 0\).
 Let $p'$ be the polynomial obtained from $p$ by zeroing out the blocks $C_d$ with $d < d_1$ or $d > d_2$.
 Then $p'$ belongs to $\VanIdeal{\RFElml}$. \end{proposition}

 As zeroing out blocks does not increase the rank of \(C\), our lower bound for \(\rank(C)\) reduces to the same lower bound for the rank of \(\CMat{U}{V}(p')\).
 This effectively extends the scope of the second ingredient: Alone, the second ingredient requires that \emph{all} nonzero blocks of \(C\) be far from the extremes; with the third ingredient, it suffices that there exists a subinterval of nonzero blocks that is surrounded by zero blocks and that is far from the extremes.
-The proof hinges on the adjacent-block property of the equations from \cref{thm.ideal.membership.homogcase.cond2} of \cref{thm.ideal.membership.homogcase}.
+The proof hinges on the adjacent-block property of the equations from \expref{condition}{thm.ideal.membership.cond2} of \expref{Theorem}{thm.ideal.membership}.

 The ingredients thus far suffice provided there exists a nonzero block far from the extremes: Such a block belongs to some subinterval of nonzero blocks that is surrounded by zero blocks, say $C_{d_1}$ to the left and $C_{d_2}$ to the right, and the subinterval either is large and therefore has many nonzero blocks such that the first ingredient applies, or else it is small and therefore stays far from the extremes such that the combination of the second and third ingredients applies.
-See \cref{fig.roabp} for an illustration.
+See \expref{Figure}{fig.roabp} for an illustration.
 The fourth and final ingredient lets us ensure there is a nonzero block far from the extremes by setting the partition index $s$ appropriately.
 In fact, it lets us guarantee a zero-to-nonzero transition at a position of our choosing.

 \begin{proposition} For every $d \in \{-1,\dots,l\}$, there is $s \in \{0,\dots,n\}$ such that $C_d=0$ and $C_{d+1} \ne 0$ with respect to the partition \(U=\{1,\ldots,s\}\), \(V=\{{s+1},\ldots,n\}\), where $C_{-1} \doteq 0$. \end{proposition}